Gluon imaging using azimuthal correlations in diffractive scattering at the Electron-Ion Collider: DVCS and production at small in the CGC

 \end{widetext} The results above are consistent with those obtained in Ref.~\cite{Hatta:2017cte} in the massless quark limit $(m_f \rightarrow 0)$, and when the dipole contains only isotropic and elliptic modulations.

 We will include contributions from the light quarks $u,d,s$ and use $m_f=0.14\gev$ when calculating the DVCS cross-section.

-The exclusive photon production cross-section consists of the DVCS process computed above, the Bethe-Heitler (BH) contribution and the interference terms.
-In this work we only consider the DVCS process, as experimentally it is possible to at least partially distinguish the different contributions.
-For instance, the interference term is charge odd and can be removed by performing the same measurement with both electron and positron beams.
-Additionally, the DVCS process dominates at small $\xpom$, and the two processes have a different dependence on the inelasticity $y$, which helps to extract the DVCS signal.
+The exclusive photon production cross-section consists of the DVCS process computed above, the process of elastic electron-nucleus scattering followed by photon emission off the electron (Bethe-Heitler (BH) process), and the interference terms.
+In this work we only consider the DVCS process.
+Experimentally it is possible to at least partially distinguish the different contributions.
+For instance, the interference term is charge odd and can be suppressed by performing the same measurement with both electron and positron beams if sufficient precision is achieved in the experiment.
+The DVCS process dominates at small $\xpom$, but at the EIC energy range the BH contribution may still be non-negligible.
+At much smaller $\xpom$ value accessible at the LHeC/FCC-he~\cite{Agostini:2020fmq}, the DVCS contribution should be more dominant.
+We also note that the two processes have a different dependence on the inelasticity $y$, which can further be used to enhance the DVCS signal.
 For a more detailed discussion related to separation of DVCS and BH contributions at the EIC, the reader is referred to Ref.~\cite{Aschenauer:2013hhw}.